mwwlive/sykey/README.md

-# sykey
+#Synapse Lite
+This is the Synapse Lite github for all the features for the exploit code used for this to work.

-sykey - Don't distribute to others.
+sykey / Synapse Lite - Don't distribute to others.